zyedidia/perforator/README.md

 same syntax as the `-e` option, but may be specified multiple times (for multiple groups).

-# Notes and Caveats
+# Notes and caveats

-* If your program receives a segmentation fault while being run by Perforator, you will most likely just see a "trace-continue: no such process" error.
-To confirm that a segmentation fault was received, enable verbose mode (with `-V`), which will display the additional info.
+* Tip: enable verbose mode with the `-V` flag when you are not seeing the expected result.
 * Many CPUs expose additional/non-standardized raw perf events.
 Perforator does not currently support those events.
 * Perforator has only limited support for multithreaded programs.
 It supports